Professional development

 Prerequisites

-Security analyst roles usually require at least a bachelor’s degree in software engineering, IT or another related field; however, some companies prefer to hire based on experience.
+Security analyst roles may require a bachelor’s degree in software engineering, IT or another related field; however, we've seen a shift towards skills-based hiring and away from college degrees in the past few years.
+In fact, the U.S. Department of Labor recently issued a Skills-First Hiring Starter Kit, and the U.S. government overhauled 100,000 information technology jobs to move toward this skills-first approach.
 This is where your problem-solving skills can help you break in.
 Build a home lab and analyze the traffic on your own devices.
 Take interactive labs and learn how to use network analysis tools.
 You will likely be tasked with using network monitoring tools, reacting to identified threats and conducting maintenance operations when necessary, so prove that you understand networks and the core principles of cyber defense and systems analysis.

 Common certifications